O-class Melbourne tram

-Fifty similar trams had been built between 1910 and 1912 by A Pengelly & Co for Adelaide's Municipal Tramways Trust as its D-class; there were only slight differences in detail between trams of the two manufacturers, such as the Adelaide cars having concave rocker panels rather than convex.
-Due this close similarity and compatibility of electrical equipment, the MTT willingly purchased all four 'O-class trams in late 1926; it is quite likely that the original electrical equipment was re-installed before the four cars were despatched to South Australia.
-Upon joining the MTT operational fleet in early 1927, they were renumbered 191 to 194 (from 128, 130, 127, and 129 respectively).
+Fifty similar trams had been built between 1910 and 1912 by A. Pengelley & Co for Adelaide's Municipal Tramways Trust as its type D; there were only slight differences in detail between trams of the two manufacturers, such as the Adelaide cars having concave rocker panels rather than convex.
+Due to this close similarity and compatibility of electrical equipment, the MTT willingly purchased all four O-class trams in late 1926; it is quite likely that the original electrical equipment was re-installed before the four cars were despatched to South Australia.
+On joining the MTT operational fleet in early 1927, they were renumbered 191 to 194 (from 128, 130, 127, and 129 respectively).
 The last of this group of four was withdrawn from regular service in 1957.